 The Borrower shall, at any time upon the request of the Agent or a Majority Lender, take the necessary procedures to entrust a notary public to execute a notarized deed in which the Borrower acknowledges its indebtedness under this Agreement and agrees to compulsory execution with regard thereto.

+33.10 Survival of Rights

+Any failure or delay by the Agent or the Lender in exercising all or part of their rights under this Agreement will not be interpreted as a waiver of those rights by the Agent or the Lender or as a release or reduction of the obligations of the Borrower, and will have no effect on those rights of the Agent or the Lender.

-33.10 Governing Law and Jurisdiction
+33.11 Governing Law and Jurisdiction